Mindset Book Summary, You have Fixed or Growth Mindset

 About the Book

 Mindset book clarifies the two different mindsets and how people in each category do in every aspect of life.
-What is more helpful is the insight that our mindset is not set in stone and we can change it at a point in time.
+What is more helpful is the insight that our Mindset is not set in stone, and we can change it at a point in time.

 Here are a few excerpts from the Book –